Estrogen's Deadly Truth:

 Hormone Balancing A Delicate Balancing Act

-with the unpleasantries of hormone imbalance.
-Such symptoms include:
+the unpleasantries of hormone imbalance.
+Such symptoms include: PMS,

-of osteoporosis, heart disease, endometriosis, and female cancers
+osteoporosis, heart disease, endometriosis, and female cancers must

-must be carefully examined.
-Complete female system balance
+be carefully examined.
+Complete female system balance is now available.

 has been used for centuries to heal the sick.